CybOXProject/cyboxproject.github.io/maturity-spectrum/index.md

 #### High (green)
 * **Semantic consensus**: Little to no known semantic issues.
 Virtually no disagreement about the data model in the community.
-* **Semantic completeness**: No known missing fields/capabilities - i.e., a sense of certainty that the model is "complete".
+* **Semantic completeness**: No known missing fields/capabilities and/or a sense of certainty that the model is "complete".
 Capable of being used effectively in ALL applicable domains.
 * **Existing use**: Widely used in existing implementations.

 #### Medium (yellow)
 * **Semantic consensus**: Several minor known semantic issues, or one or two larger issues.
 Some level of disagreement about the data model in the community.
-* **Semantic completeness**: One or two known minor missing fields/capabilities.
+* **Semantic completeness**: One or two known minor missing fields and/or some uncertainty around complete coverage of the entity.
 Capable of being used effectively in most applicable domains.
 * **Existing use**: Some known use in existing implementations.

 #### Low (red)
 * **Semantic consensus**: One or more major known semantic issues.
 Significant disagreement about the data model in the community.
-* **Semantic completeness**: One or two known major missing fields/capabilities.
+* **Semantic completeness**: One or two known major missing fields/capabilities and/or major uncertainty about coverage of the entity.
 Generally not useful for all or most applicable domains.
 * **Existing use**: Little to no known use in existing implementations.

 ### Spectrum